drajnauth/FilterAnalyzer/README.md

 Filter Analyzer is a program that is used to characterize a four pole crystal ladder filter using Thevenin equilavent circuit and Kirchhoff's current law.
 It calculates the voltage gain, input impedance and output impedance as a function of frequency.
 It also generates plots of voltage gain (bode plot) and impedance.

 The program is written in Java and developed using Eclipse.
-The program requires Java VM to be installed (https://www.java.com/en/download/).
+The program requires Java VM to be installed.
 You need to understand how to run a Java program using the Java VM.
+Currently only Java 1.8.0_811 is supported and can be downloaded from https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html
+Download "Java SE Runtime Environment 8u311".
+To run the program there is a FilterAnalyzer.jar file or a filteranalyzer.bat.
+Run the bat file if you don't understand how to run a java program.

 Usage: